Python-SIP/sip/docs/introduction.rst

 <https://semver.org/spec/v2.0.0.html>`__.

-When used with standalone projects the :mod:`sip` module is not a separate module and is instead embedded in the single set of bindings.
+When used with standalone projects the :mod:`sip` module is not a separate module and is instead part of the single extension module.
 When used with package projects the :mod:`sip` module is a separate extension module installed somewhere under the top-level package.